|

 the rail service.

-Today, only Kennywood Park has survived.
+By 1980, only Kennywood Park had survived.

 Designated a national historic landmark in 1987, Kennywood began as a picnic